 Having lived in Indiana for most of her life, Sharon Hay is excited to be a part of the Indiana University academic advising community as an Associate Academic Advisor with the Center for Students in Transition (SIT).
-She has been an academic advisor for over nine years beginning with University Division assisting freshman students.
+She has been an academic advisor for over eleven years beginning with University Division assisting freshman students.
 In her role as an SIT advisor, she works with nontraditional students who have many creative life experiences.
 As the Coordinator for the Cox Access Scholars Program, she enjoys working with students who have made the decision to return to school after time away.

 Sharon’s educational life is eclectic.
 She received her B.A. and B.S. in psychology from Central Michigan University (CMU) and her master’s in information sciences from the University of Michigan.
 Before receiving her undergraduate degree from CMU, she attended four different universities.
 She understands the process of finding the best match when it comes to higher education and the various directions that life can take.